irfanfaraaz/Cancer-Classification_Model/README.md

-# Breast Cancer Classification
+#Cancer Classification

 ## Overview

-This repository contains a machine learning project focused on breast cancer classification.
-The primary goal of this project is to build a classification model that can effectively classify breast cancer cases into two classes: **Class 2** and **Class 4 **.
+This repository contains a machine learning project focused on  cancer classification.
+The primary goal of this project is to build a classification model that can effectively classify  cancer cases into two classes: **Class 2** and **Class 4 **.

 ## Table of Contents